ubruhin/LibrePCB/dev/doxygen/pages/repository.md

 [TOC]

+This is the documentation of a LibrePCB repository.
+Such a repository is represented by an instance of the class librepcb::Repository.

 # Abstract

 A repository is a server which holds a list of available libraries.
 The libraries must be hosted somewhere as Zip files, for example on the Releases page of a GitHub repository.
 The library manager retrieves the library list from the repositories to display the available libraries.
-If the user wants to install such a library, the library manager just downloads these Zip files and extracts them into the [remote libraries directory] in the [workspace].
-After an automatically triggered rescan of the [workspace library index], the library is ready to use.
+If the user wants to install such a library, the library manager just downloads these Zip files and extracts them into the [remote libraries directory](@ref doc_workspace_remote_dir) in the @ref workspace.
+After an automatically triggered rescan of the @ref doc_workspace_library_database, the library is ready to use.

 # Repository API